axsh/wakame-vdc/docs/content/jargon-dictionary.md

 Refers to a server that a Wakame-vdc process runs on.
 Can be physical or a VM but not an [instance](#instance).

 ## O

+### OpenVNet

+An full virtual networking implementation using OpenFlow.
+This project is completely separate from Wakame-vdc but Wakame-vdc can use it to implement virtual networking.
+This integration is still experimental at this time. [http://openvnet.org](http://openvnet.org)

 ## P
 ## Q
 ## R